Last updated October 2018

 You will need dollars for most visas (check the individual countries), so work out how much you are going to need for them and add at least a few hundred dollars on top of that.
 If you have leftover dollars, you can use them for quite a lot of activities.
 Or you can always change them if you need local currency.

-Just remember that all your dollars need to be dated after 2006 and be in good condition!
+Just remember that all your dollars need to be dated 2013 and after and be in good condition!

 As I am British, I usually always take GBP, which is easy to change.
 Euros are good to take too.
 If I can get local currency at home, I sometimes take that too.
 For example, Kenyan Shillings are easy to obtain outside of Kenya, but Tanzania has a closed currency, so I usually have to exchange money or take it out from the ATM when I’m there.